 Most Lawyers Charge $2,200 for Federal Incorporation with Extra-Provincial Registration

-Which Protects the Name Across Canada and Allows You to Do Business in Alberta and another Province!
+Which Protects the Name Across Canada and Allows You to Do Business in Ontario and the Province You're in!

 Our staff can incorporate your business federally for only $900 + GST.
 That way you protect your company name across Canada and are registered to legally operate in the Province of Alberta.